hritvikgupta/Workday-clone-backend/README.md

      The server will start running on http://localhost:5001.

-5. Environment Variables
+# Environment-Variables
-   a.
-MONGO_URI: URI for connecting to MongoDB.
+   * MONGO_URI: URI for connecting to MongoDB.
-   b.
-JWT_SECRET: Secret key for JWT authentication.
+   * JWT_SECRET: Secret key for JWT authentication.

-6. Available Scripts
+# Available-scripts
-  a. npm start: Starts the server.
+  * npm start: Starts the server.
-  b. bnpm test: Runs the test suite.
+  * bnpm test: Runs the test suite.
-  c. npm run dev: Starts the server with nodemon for development.
+  * npm run dev: Starts the server with nodemon for development.

-7. APIs
+# Apis
-   a.
-Authentication
+   * Authentication
       POST /api/signup: Register a new user.
       POST /api/login: Login a user.
-   b.
-Personal Info
+   * Personal Info
       GET /resume-uploaded: Fetch personal info.
       POST /resume-uploaded: Submit personal info.

-   c.
-Applications
+   * Applications
       GET /resume-uploaded/applications: Fetch all applications for the logged-in user.
       POST /resume-uploaded/applications: Submit a new application.

-8. Tests
+# Tests
-The project uses Jest for testing.
+* The project uses Jest for testing.
 To run tests, use:
 ```bash
 npm test
 ```

-9. CI/CD
+# CI/CD
-   The project uses GitHub Actions for continuous integration and deployment.
+   * The project uses GitHub Actions for continuous integration and deployment.
 The configuration is located in .github/workflows/main.yml.

-10. Learn More
+# Learn More
-   To learn more about Express.js, visit the Express documentation.
+   * To learn more about Express.js, visit the [Express documentation]([https://expressjs.com/]).

-   To learn more about MongoDB, visit the MongoDB documentation.
+   * To learn more about MongoDB, visit the [MongoDB documentation](https://docs.mongodb.com/).

-   To learn more about JWT, visit the JWT documentation.
+   * To learn more about JWT, visit the [JWT documentation]().